 - Market Research

-This should be a detailed description of plans to buy property, price ranges, projected timescales, estimate exit value, construction types, and planning permission status.
+This should be a detailed description of plans to buy property, price ranges, projected timescales, estimated exit value, construction types, and planning permission status.

 This section requires a detailed outline of all capital needed to purchase properties, including personal investment, outside investment, and loans.